 You should begin by investigating your state and local laws around poultry sales.
 This is going to feed into the next two steps, where you will determine your market and write a business plan.

-What do we mean by the laws?
-Many states require that meat chickens be processed in a USDA-approved facility in order to be legally sold to the public.
-However, in some states, if your poultry operation is small enough in scale, you can sell whole chickens directly to restaurants.
-And you may be allowed to sell whole chickens to the public as long as you sell them directly from your farm.
+Many states require that meat chickens be processed in a USDA-approved facility in order to legally be sold to the public.
+However, in some states, you can sell whole chickens directly to restaurants if your poultry operation is small enough in scale.
+You may also be allowed to sell whole chickens to the public as long as you sell them directly from your farm.